iSaurabhMeshram28/Learning-OpenGL/imGUI/README.md

 ```
 ### Include ImGui in the Project

-Navigate to the imgui folder and add the following files to the it:
+Navigate to the imgui folder and add the following files to it:

 	imconfig.h
  	imgui.config